 Consider this from the Otago Daily Times in 2023:

-August 18, 2022, Jonty Douglas, a apprentice builder was helping a workmate move a couch and came across another man, a stranger Jason Timoti and his partner having a disagreement in the next driveway.
+On August 18, 2022, Jonty Douglas, a 26-year-old apprentice builder was helping a workmate move a couch and came across another man, a stranger Jason Timoti and his partner having a disagreement in the next driveway.
 Douglas and his mate tried to defuse the situation, yelling to Timoti: ‘Come on bro, chill out.
 Just leave her alone bro.
 Come and have a smoke with us bro.”
 Timoti disappeared into his house and grabbed a knife whilst Douglas and his mate went back to moving the couch.
-Timoti attacked Douglas in the way and they scuffled.
+Timoti attacked Douglas in the driveway, and they scuffled.
 Douglas’ mate came and overpowered Timoti as Douglas stumbled a few metres then collapsed and died from one fatal stab wound.

 Patreece Douglas, his sister and a mum of four, said her Christian faith has helped her mum through the tragedies.
 “In my heart, I know that if I don’t forgive him for what he has done, I will be a bitter and angry person and that’s not the type of people we are.
-We carry the and I miss my baby brother.
+We carry the hurt, and I miss my baby brother.
 “I don’t think Timoti cares if I forgive him or not, but he has a mum, he’s someone’s son, he has kids.
 How will they feel knowing their dad is a killer.
 I pray for them.”

 John 15: 13 Greater love has no one than this: to lay down one’s life for one’s friends.